tpoisot/ms_pop_networks/ms_pop.md

 regional scale, species interactions are best represented as a stochastic event.
 Second, the probability that two species will interact can be determined as a function of traits and local abundances.
-Third, the local observations of interactions can be viewed as the realisation of a stochastic proccess, of which it is possible to measure or infer the probability that it happens at the regional level.
+Third, the local observations of interactions can be viewed as the realization of a stochastic process, of which it is possible to measure or infer the probability that it happens at the regional level.
 This approach is outlined in **Box 1**.
 Although this proposal is an intuitive yet radical change in the way we think about